 Of course, there are those who may accept material reduction in principle but who believe one can be a good scientist and work, for example, only at the behavioral level.
 B. F. Skinner was a good example of this type of behavioral scientist, and he will be considered further below.

-In a material reduction scheme, where is behavioral science among the social, biological, and physical sciences?
-To illustrate the answer, the down arrow symbol "\" means "reduces to":
+In a material reduction scheme, where is Behavioral Science among the social, biological, and physical sciences?
+The down-arrow symbol "J" means "reduces to."